Simon, The Man-Made Leviathan

 “What?”
 The man’s disbelief was etched into his face.

 “Gwendolyn Jacobs.
 Arthur West.
 Lilian Willow.
 Marcus Straton.”
 He threw a stack of papers onto the bed, one at a time.
 Now to seal the lie.
-“It’s funny, when I was hired to investigate you a couple months ago, I didn’t think much of it.
+“It’s funny, when I was hired to investigate you a couple of months ago, I didn’t think much of it.
 But after watching several of your clients for this time, and finally checking out their files, I have to say, I’m impressed.”

 “Impressed?”